A distance-learning course run by Aston University.

 The first module covers aspects of ocular therapeutics, including the pharmacology and use of ocular therapeutic drugs.

 The syllabus for the second module encompasses prescribing for ocular disease.
-Upon successful completion of the second module’s exam, optometrists will be required to undertake a clinical skills practical assessment at either Aston University or at the University of Manchester.
+Upon successful completion of the second module’s exam, optometrists will be required to undertake a clinical skills practical assessment at Aston University.
 The practical element will involve demonstration of slit lamp skills, contact tonometry and slit lamp binocular indirect ophthalmoscopy along with some objective structured clinical exam type questions.

 Following completion of the two theoretical modules, trainees undertake a period of practice-based training.
 The aim of this component of the training is to develop competency in the practice of prescribing and to facilitate the integration of prescribing theory and practice with the conditions that the trainee will subsequently manage.
 This training will typically take place in the Hospital Eye Service under the supervision of a designated ‘mentor’ ophthalmologist.
 It is the responsibility of the trainee to arrange the clinical practice placement.